noo-bass/context-carry/README.md

 # 📦 context-carry

-A super simple local MCP server for chat exports from LLM webapps so you can ownyour context and escape the walled garden 🧱💥🕊️
+A super simple local MCP server for chat exports from LLM webapps so you can own your context and escape the walled garden 🧱💥🕊️

 ## 🌟 Highlights
 - Simple importing of chat exports from ChatGPT, Claude etc.